Algebraic notation (chess): History

-Algebraic notation was popularized in English in 1847 by Howard Staunton in his book The Chess-Player's Handbook.
-Staunton credits the idea to German authors, and in particular to "Alexandre, Jaenisch, and the Handbuch ."
+Algebraic notation was described in 1847 by Howard Staunton in his book The Chess-Player's Handbook.
+Staunton credits the idea to German authors, and in particular to "Alexandre, Jaenisch and the Handbuch ".
 While algebraic notation has been used in German and Russian chess literature since the 19th century, the Anglosphere was slow to adopt it, using descriptive notation for much of the 20th century.
 Beginning in the 1970s, algebraic notation gradually became more common in English language publications, and by 1980 it had become the prevalent notation.
 In 1981, FIDE stopped recognizing descriptive notation, and algebraic notation became the accepted international standard.